In this counseling answer:

 Find comfort in the remembrance of Allah

-Alhamdulillah, you have started to pray again, and this will be a good step in moving forward for you.
+Alhamdulillah, you have started praying again.
+This will be a good step in moving forward for you.
 At the moment you don’t feel it, but with continued practice, you will grow closer to Allah and find comfort in remembering Him.
-This will bring you a feeling of ease, that will help to push through this initial pain and move on successfully.
+This will bring you a feeling of ease and the help to push through this initial pain and move on successfully.

 Those who have believed and whose hearts are assured by the remembrance of Allah.
 Unquestionably, by the remembrance of Allah’s hearts are assured.”
 (Qur’an, 13:28)